kgisl/cs8251/lab/pointerCamp.md

 # Pointer Camp
 http://j.mp/pointKITE  - the problem set that is used for a 20-hour workshop for Immersive Perceptual Learning of Indirection (aka Pointers) - the most important **Threshold Concept** in programming.
-Arguably, this is the largest and progressively difficult problem set (PC-P) that is relevant for learning, teaching and assessment of knowledge/competency in pointers.
+Arguably, this is the largest and progressively challenging problem set (PC-P) that is relevant for learning, teaching and assessment of knowledge/competency in pointers.

   - Totally new to Pointers?
 First go update yourself at http://j.mp/pointerGlossary